arjkb/personal-story/unm-guide/index.md

 First up, congratulations on being admitted to UNM!

 I was an undergrad exchange student at UNM during Spring 2016, and I'm currenly in the CS Master's program at UNM.

+I plan to maintain this as a living document at least until I graduate from UNM.

+---

 **Table of Contents**